cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/drl/_index.md

 *DRL algorithms - taxonomy and evolution*

 > Apart from the notes here that are largely based on [David Silver's (Deep Mind) course material](https://www.davidsilver.uk/teaching/) and [video lectures](https://www.youtube.com/watch?v=2pWv7GOvuf0&list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ), the curious mind will be find additional resources:
+> * [in the Richard Sutton's book](http://incompleteideas.net/book/RLbook2020.pdf) - David Silver's slides and video lectures are based on this book.
+The code in Python of the book is [here](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction)
 > * [in the suggested book](https://www.amazon.com/Deep-Reinforcement-Learning-Python-Hands-dp-0135172381/dp/0135172381/ref=mt_paperback?_encoding=UTF8&me=&qid=) written by Google researchers as well as on [OpenAI's website](https://openai.com/resources/).
 The chapters we covered is 1-4.
 > * You may also want to watch Andrew Ng's, [2018 version of his ML class](https://www.youtube.com/playlist?list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU) that includes MDP and RL lectures.